-What if I told you that balancing homeschooling and home (and work or anything else) can’t be accomplished?
+What if I told you that balancing homeschooling and home, or balancing homeschooling and work, or balancing homeschooling and housework (or balancing anything at all, really) can’t be accomplished?

 Before you go away mad or curl up in a corner and start doing that ugly, snotty cry, give me a chance to explain.

-When you’ve finish reading this post, you’ll have a REAL action items that you can implement to help with “balancing” homeschooling and home.
+When you finish reading this post, you’ll have a REAL action items that you can implement to help with “balancing” homeschooling and home.

 • The “Balance Myth” and what you should be doing instead of “balancing”